Calvary Chapel Association: Beliefs

-Affiliates of Calvary Chapel believe in the fundamental doctrines of evangelical Christianity, which include the inerrancy of the Bible and the Trinity.
+Affiliates of Calvary Chapel believe in the doctrines of evangelical Christianity, which include the inerrancy of the Bible and the Trinity.
 Within evangelical Christianity, they say that they stand in the "middle ground between fundamentalism and Pentecostalism in modern Protestant theology".
-While they share with fundamentalism a belief in the inerrancy of the Bible, unlike fundamentalists, they accept spiritual gifts.
+While they share with a belief in the inerrancy of the Bible, they accept charismatic spiritual gifts.
 However, they feel that Pentecostalism values experience at the expense of the word of God.

 Calvinism and Arminianism

 According to Calvary Chapel literature, the association strives to "strik[e] a balance between extremes" when it comes to controversial theological issues such as Calvinism's and Arminianism's conflicting views on salvation.
 Calvary Chapels hold the following views on the five points of Calvinism: